A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\paragraph{Blended models} Blended models consist partly of intrinsically transparent, symbolic models, that are integrated in sub-symbolic non-transparent ones.
-These kind of hybrid models are especially interesting for neuro-symbolic computing and similar fields combining symbolic with sub-symbolic models \cite{calegari_integration_2020}. \begin{examples} \examplemethod{Logic Tensor Nets~\cite{donadello_logic_2017}} An example of a blended model are Logic Tensor Networks~\cite{donadello_logic_2017}.
-Their idea is to use fuzzy logic to encode logical constraints on DNN outputs, with a DNN acting as fuzzy logic predicate.
-The framework in \cite{donadello_logic_2017} allows additionally to learn semantic relations subject to symbolic fuzzy logic constraints.
-The relations are represented by simple linear models. \examplemethod{FoldingNet~\cite{yang_foldingnet_2017}} \examplemethod{Neuralized clustering~\cite{kauffmann_clustering_2019}} Unsupervised deep learning can be made interpretable by approaches such as combining autoencoders with visualization approaches or by explaining choices of \enquote{neuralized} clustering methods \cite{kauffmann_clustering_2019} (\idest clustering models translated to a DNN) with saliency maps.
-Enhancing an autoencoder was applied for example in the FoldingNet~\cite{yang_foldingnet_2017} architecture on point clouds.
-There, a folding-based decoder allows to view the reconstruction of point clouds, namely the warping from a 2D grid into the point cloud surface.
-A saliency based solution can be produced by algorithms such as layer-wise relevance propagation which will be discussed in later examples. \end{examples}
+\paragraph{Blended models} Blended models (also called \emph{interpretable by design}~\cite{burkart_survey_2021}) consist partly of intrinsically transparent, symbolic models that are integrated in sub-symbolic non-transparent ones.
+These kinds of hybrid models are especially interesting for neuro-symbolic computing and similar fields combining symbolic with sub-symbolic models \cite{calegari_integration_2020}. \begin{examples} \examplemethod{Logic Tensor Nets~\cite{donadello_logic_2017}} An example of a blended model is the Logic Tensor Network.
+Their idea is to use fuzzy logic to encode logical constraints on DNN outputs, with a DNN acting as a fuzzy logic predicate.
+The framework by \longcite{donadello_logic_2017} allows additionally to learn semantic relations subject to symbolic fuzzy logic constraints.
+The relations are represented by simple linear models. \examplemethod{ FoldingNet~\cite{yang_foldingnet_2017}, Neuralized clustering~\cite{kauffmann_clustering_2019}} Unsupervised deep learning can be made interpretable by several approaches, \forexample, combining autoencoders with visualization approaches.
+Another approach explains choices of \enquote{neuralized} clustering methods \cite{kauffmann_clustering_2019} (\idest, clustering models translated to a DNN) with saliency maps.
+Enhancing an autoencoder was applied, for example, in the FoldingNet~\cite{yang_foldingnet_2017} architecture on point clouds.
+There, a folding-based decoder allows for viewing the reconstruction of point clouds, namely the warping from a 2D grid into the point cloud surface.
+A saliency-based solution can be produced by algorithms such as layer-wise relevance propagation, which will be discussed in later examples. \end{examples}